 4) Professional Ethics and Standards (Conduct)

-All members of the BCAK must act ethically and conduct themselves in a professional manner.
+All Professional members of the BCAK must act ethically and conduct themselves in a professional manner.

-For the BCAK, this requires Practicing and Non-Practicing members abide by the BCAK's;
+This requires Practicing and Non-Practicing members of the society to comply with the BCAK's;

 - Scope of Practice, Reserved Acts and Delegation, including member guidelines